Diabetes Prevention Guide

 3. Drinking more than a glass of wine or two daily

-Nothing wrong with having a glass, maybe two, of wine.
-Research suggests doing so may even help prevent diabetes.
+Nothing wrong with having a glass of wine.
 But go beyond the one-to-two drink mark and things suddenly change.
 “Within limits, alcohol is linked with a number of health benefits including reduced inflammation, decreased clots and decreased insulin resistance, which is linked to type 2 diabetes,” explains Maryniuk, who notes these gains are seen most in women and in non-Asian populations.